Moo-Ack-Productions/MCprep/BlenderChanges.md

 ## Breaking Changes
 - Rigs made in Blender 3.0 are no longer compatible with older versions of Blender.
-    - A workaround would be to convert the rigs to FBX, then import it in an older version of Blender.
+    - A workaround would be to convert the rigs to FBX, then import in an older version of Blender.

 # [Blender 3.1](https://wiki.blender.org/wiki/Reference/Release_Notes/3.1/Python_API)
 ## Deprecations